Inwerpsel/use-theme-editor/docs/USAGE.md

 the minus sign on the right.
 This was the first mode I created, the grouped mode is a lot more convenient, but I preserved it because it could be handy in some cases.

+## Saving a theme on the server

+There is currently a quick way included to save themes and view the differences/changes with local themes.
+Whenever the theme name field matches the name of a theme on the server, it's considered to be the same.
+So if you save it, it will overwrite that theme on the server.

+You can save by clicking the "Save" button, or by pressing `alt + s`.
+The button will prompt you to confirm the save, to prevent accidentally overwriting a theme on the server.
+If you use the keyboard shortcut it does not prompt you and immediately saves (since it's a lot less likely to press the combination by accident).

+If you have changes compared to the version on the server, you will see `(*)` behind its name.
+Then you'll also get a prompt when clicking the "switch" button of another theme, to prevent you from losing these changes.

+If no theme with that name exists on the server, the button will say "Upload" instead, and upload the theme without requiring confirmation.

+Next to each theme on the server there's a button to delete it (with confirmation), and a button to switch to it.

+## Comparing themes

+If you hover any theme in the list, it will be compared with what you currently have in the editor.
+This works the same way for all themes on the server.
+You can use this comparison for different purposes.

+### Seeing your current changes

+If you hover the currently selected one, you will see a summary of the changes you made.
+You can use this to check before saving to the server.

+### Comparing multiple themes
+You can also use this comparison to see the differences among multiple themes.
+If you switch to theme `a`, and hover over theme `b`, you will see how theme `a` is different from theme `b`.
+If you hover the `default` theme (which is basically empty), you see all the options the current theme is setting.

+This is just a very quick implementation that puts the info in the title attribute.
+So it's not very user-friendly, but it's better than nothing for now :).
+This will be made more robust in a future iteration.

 ## Known limitations/bugs

 - There is no local storage "namespace", so if multiple sites run on the same domain, it will currently read and apply